Reputation structure in indirect reciprocity under noisy and private assessment: Model

 \section{Model}

 Let us consider a population where there are a certain number, $N$, of individuals.
 Suppose that at each time $t$, either a good or bad reputation is given from every individual to every individual.
-This corresponds to a case of ``private reputation'', where each individual independently has a reputation toward the same target.
+This corresponds to a case of ``private reputation'', where each individual independently assigns a reputation toward the same target.
+Let $\beta_{ji}$ be one (resp. zero) if individual $i$ is good (resp. bad) in the eyes of individual $j$.
+Matrix $\{\beta_{ji}\}$ is called the image matrix.
+As noted in the introduction, the ``goodness'' of individual $i$, denoted by $p_{i}$, is defined as the proportion of individuals who give a good reputation to individual $i$ in the population.
+Thus, it is given as $p_i=N_i/N$, where $N_{i}=\sum_{j=1}^{N} \beta_{ji}$ is the total number of individuals who give a good reputation to individual $i$.

-At each elementary step of update, we randomly select a donor and a recipient from among $N$ individuals.
-They may be the same individual, but such a case occurs with probability $1/N$ and can be rightfully neglected in the following analysis that assumes a large $N$.
+At each elementary step of update, we randomly select a donor and a recipient from among $N$ individuals (see Fig.~\ref{F00} for schematics).
+They may be the same individual, but such a case occurs with probability $1/N$ and can rightfully be neglected in the following analysis that assumes a large $N$.
 The donor takes one of the two actions to the recipient; cooperation or defection.
-The donor has a rule to choose to cooperate or defect, that can depend on the reputation of the recipient in the eyes of the donor.
-This study supposes that all individuals have the same ``discriminator'' strategy.
-A donor with this strategy chooses to cooperate (defect) with a recipient who has a good (bad) reputation in the eyes of the donor.
-We suppose that with probability $0 \le e_1 \le 1/2$, the donor chooses the opposite action to the intended one, in which case we say that an ``error in action'' occured.
+The donor has a rule to choose to cooperate or defect, that can be conditional on the reputation of the recipient in the eyes of the donor.
+This study supposes that all individuals have the same rule called ``discriminator strategy''.
+A donor with this strategy chooses to cooperate (resp. defect) with a recipient whose reputation is good (resp. bad) in the eyes of the donor.
+In words of the image matrix, donor ($i_D$) chooses cooperation (resp. defection) with recipient ($i_R$) if $\beta_{{i_D}{i_R}}=1$ (resp. $\beta_{{i_D}{i_R}}=0$).
+We suppose that with probability $0 \le e_1 \le 1/2$, the donor takes the opposite action to the intended one, in which case we say that an ``error in action'' occurred.